BrianHicks/bargothor/bargothor.md

 ### Viscii

-In 143AP, the first Visca was created by Akrina Sova, a pre-Carcallan scientist, by heavily modifying the human genome to produce what she thought of as an "optimal" life form for the moon's conditions.
+The first Visca was created around 75AP by Akrina Sova, a pre-Carcallan scientist, by heavily modifying the human genome to produce what she thought of as an "optimal" life form for the moon's conditions.
 Sova brought her creation before the planetary senate, and they strongly objected.
 Sova was quickly forced